-- The proper analysis of counterfactual conditionals is not a logical matter. - Goodman claims that we need two elements: - 1.
+The proper analysis of counterfactual conditionals is not a logical matter.

+- Goodman claims that we need two elements: - 1.
 A definition of the conditions that are relevant to the inference of a consequent from an antecedent. - 2.
-A characterization of causal laws. - We have gone far from just understanding the logic of our language. - We are now engaged in a pursuit of the most fundamental features of scientific discourse.
+A characterization of causal laws. - We have gone far from just understanding the logic of our language. - We are now engaged in a pursuit of the most fundamental features of scientific discourse. - For our technical work, parse all conditionals truth-functionally.